Know Before You Go

 - Netherlands Require Multiple COVID-19 Tests Prior to Departure - All travelers who go to the Netherlands by plane or ship must show a negative rapid test just before departure within four hours of boarding.
 This is in addition to the already mandatory negative PCR test, which must be taken no more than 72 hours before arrival.

-- A presidential proclamation expands travel restrictions for South Africa, Brazil, Britain and 27 European countries - Due to go into effect on Jan.
-30, the proclamation applies to non-citizens attempting to come to the U.S. from any of those countries for 14-days prior to travel.
+- A presidential proclamation expands travel restrictions for India, South Africa, Brazil, Britain and 27 European countries - The proclamation applies to non-citizens attempting to come to the U.S. from any of those countries for 14-days prior to travel.